-Accordingly, what's at issue is, the 2 products have different statutory implied rights, a LTHP you can get out of whilst a timeshare you can’t.
-Should a consumer retain a Points-based Timeshare, Fractional Timeshare or any Pure/enhances Points Structure, whereby the rules are that you the consumer are a member of a club and pay your annual fees by way of a membership fee, is your product a long-term holiday product and can be channelled anytime you want.
-In this back-drop resorts are denying terminations and the legal profession is charging £10,000’s for simply writing a letter on your behalf.
+Accordingly, what's at issue is, the 2 products have different statutory implied rights, a LTHP you can get out of, whilst a timeshare you can’t.
+Should a consumer retain a points-based timeshare, fractional timeshare or any pure/enhanced points structure, whereby the rules are that you the consumer are a member of a club and pay your annual fees by way of a membership fee, is your product a long-term holiday product and can be cancelled anytime you want?
+In this back-drop resorts are denying terminations and the legal profession is charging £000’s for simply writing a letter on your behalf.

-The KEY INFORMATION should be given to you before you sign a timeshare or long-term holiday product and you should be asking “was a description present in the documents you were given?"
-Does the word “Timeshare" feature in the documents?
+The KEY INFORMATION should be given to you before you sign a timeshare or long-term holiday product contract and you should be asking “was a description present in the documents you were given?"
+Does the word “timeshare" feature in the documents?
 If not, you were not sold a timeshare!

-Do you have a statutory right to know what I was buying?
+Do you have a statutory right to know what you were buying?

-Do I have a right to cancel the contract and seek damages?
+Do you have a right to cancel the contract and seek damages?

-On the face of it most would advise Yes, how its more complex than that, so if you need good advice consult a real lawyer will give you a comprehensive report, a letter of termination and good advice.
+On the face of it most would advise "yes".
+If you need good advice, consult a real lawyer who will give you a comprehensive report, a letter of termination and good advice.

 We can help you with that.

 For years consumers have desired holidays, much like other products.
 The first holidays (taken abroad) by the masses were ‘package holidays’ whereby all the hassle was taken away, when you presented yourself at the airport.

 The package holiday got you through the airport and onto the flight, which took you to an airport (near the resort) and then you were signposted to awaiting buses which took you to your hotel.